 A working definition of fear

-When trying to establish: what is fear?, it may first be helpful to define what fear is not.
+When trying to establish what fear is, it may first be helpful to define what fear is not.

 Fear is not a pleasant emotion.
 Fear is not comforting, nurturing, relaxing, or reassuring.
 What we all can agree on when it comes to fear is: it’s distressing.
 It’s uncomfortable; and much of the time that we’re in a state of fear, we’re simply seeking to navigate our way back out again.

 So, what could our definition of fear be?